How taxpayers can tap retirement funds early without penalty

 Here are a few more rules that taxpayers and their advisors should understand before starting the series of payments:

 - Once payments start, the account is on lock down.
 Taxpayers can’t roll over money into or transfer money out of the qualified plan or IRA used for a SEPP.

 - If SEPP distributions drain the account, it won’t mean penalties.
 If the final distribution is less than the calculated payment amount because the account balance is down to zero, there’s no penalty.

 - Taxpayers can receive payments throughout the year.
 As long as the taxpayer is receiving the total calculated annual payment, he or she can receive a smaller series of distributions during the year.

 The SEPP method for early distributions can be an excellent way for taxpayers younger than 59½ to tap retirement funds without penalty.
 But keep in mind that there’s still a price to pay in the form of a smaller nest egg.
 Each taxpayer must determine how important his or her need is to tap these funds, and carefully follow the rules during the SEPP period so the strategy doesn’t backfire.

 *In the example above, Sara’s new accountant also correctly observed that even if Sara had taken the IRA distribution to pay for her nephew’s college tuition, Sara still would still owe the 10 percent penalty.
-That’s because her nephew doesn’t qualify Sara for the penalty exemption; she would get the exemption only by paying for qualifying educational expenses for herself, her spouse, children, or grandchildren.
+That’s because her nephew doesn’t qualify Sara for the penalty exception; she would get the exception only by paying for qualifying educational expenses for herself, her spouse, children, or grandchildren.